What is Muir-Torre syndrome?

 - Periodic upper endoscopy (a thin, lighted, flexible tube with a small video camera is inserted into your mouth and down your esophagus to look for tumors or other abnormalities) to look for stomach or intestinal cancer may be done, especially if a family member has had one of these cancers

-- Yearly urine cytology to screen for urinary tract cancer
+- Yearly urine cytology (lab test) to screen for urinary tract cancer

-- Dermatologic (skin) screening at least once a year, beginning in early adulthood (or five to 10 years before the earliest age at which skin problems developed in the family, whichever is sooner)
+- Dermatologic (skin) screening by a health care professional at least once a year, beginning in early adulthood (or five to 10 years before the earliest age at which skin problems developed in the family, whichever is sooner)

 Screening for women, beginning between the ages of 25 to 30